This post may contain affiliate links. Please read our disclosure policy.

 Serving Suggestions

-Here are a few easy additions to complete your Sheet Pan Greek Chicken meal.
+Here are a few easy additions to complete your sheet pan Greek chicken meal.

 Frequently Asked Questions

-Can I make this recipe ahead of time?
+Can I make this Greek chicken ahead of time?

 Absolutely.
-You can prep the vegetables and make the marinade ahead of time—just store them separately in the refrigerator.
+You can prep the vegetables and make the marinade ahead of time, just store them separately in the refrigerator.
 For best texture, marinate the chicken no longer than 6 hours.

-How should I store leftovers?
+How should I store leftover Greek chicken?

 Store in an airtight container in the refrigerator for up to 3 days.
 Reheat in the oven or microwave until warmed through.